BorisLeung/BorisLeung/README.md

 - ⚡ Fun fact: ...
 -->

 Boris here.
 I am interested in learning AI and machine learnring related fields.
 I am also excited about stocks and algo-trading.
-I am currently working on some algo-trading projects that might incorporate reinforcement learning in a later stage.
-My favourtie hobby is defintiely playing drums :P!!!
+I am currently working on some algo-trading projects!!!